-2.3.3.3 Treatment Train Required
+2.3.6 Treatment Train Required

-More than one BMP must be implemented as part of a treatment train, unless determined infeasible by the Assistant Director of the Engineering Division of CBU or their designee.
+More than one BMP must be implemented as part of a treatment train, unless determined infeasible by the Assistant Director of the Engineering Division of CBU.

 Further treatment of pollutants may be required by the City's MS4 NPDES permit.